gStarhigh/pro1/README.md

 ---

 ## Wireframes (Balsamiq)
 I created the wireframes for this site with Balsamiq.
-All wireframes can be found in the folder called "balsamiq"
+All wireframes can be found in the folder called [Balsamiq](https://github.com/gStarhigh/pro1/tree/main/assets/balsamiq)

 ![Wireframe of the website on a desktop](/assets/balsamiq/index-balsamic.JPG)
 ![Wireframe of the website on a phone](/assets/balsamiq/index-phone-balsamic.JPG)